Boots Ibuprofen 200mg Tablets

 • have heart problems including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries), or any kind of stroke (including 'mini-stroke' or transient ischaemic attack "TIA")

-• have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or you are a smoker
+• have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or if you are a smoker

 • have an infection - please see heading 'Infections' below.